 Due to the thickness of compression stockings, you can imagine that they will keep you quite warm.
 This can make them harder to tolerate in the warmer months.

 3) UV rays can cause damage and hinder recovery

-We recommend keeping UV rays off your legs for a few weeks after treatment (particularly sclerotherapy).
-This is because UV rays can sometimes cause skin discoloration in healing legs.
+We recommend keeping the sun off your legs for a few weeks after treatment (particularly sclerotherapy) because UV rays can sometimes cause skin discolouration in healing legs.